Bhutan makes Indians pay ‘sustainable development fee’ | Malay Mail

-THIMPHU (Bhutan), Feb 4 — Bhutan is introducing a “sustainable development fee” for regional tourists following a spike in Indian visitors that has sparked worries for the unique Himalayan kingdom’s cherished ecology.
+BHUTAN, Feb 5 — Bhutan is introducing a “sustainable development fee” for regional tourists following a spike in Indian visitors that has sparked worries for the unique Himalayan kingdom’s cherished ecology.

 But this “high value, low impact” strategy has come under strain in recent years because of a sharp rise in visitors from its giant neighbour India — who are exempt from the levy.

-Yesterday Bhutan’s lower house of parliament passed legislation meaning that visitors from India, Bangladesh, and the Maldives have to pay a fee of 1,200 ngultrums (US$16.85) per day from July.
+On Monday Bhutan’s lower house of parliament passed legislation meaning that visitors from India, Bangladesh, and the Maldives have to pay a fee of 1,200 ngultrums per day from July.

 India’s superstar cricket captain Virat Kohli did much to publicise Bhutan when he posted on social media photos from a recent trip with his wife, Bollywood actress Anushka Sharma.